aricasas/raytracing-in-one-weekend/README.md

 ![Portrait image from the book](imgs/checkered_floor.png)

-This is a Ray Tracer based on the book series [Ray Tracing in One Weekend](https://raytracing.github.io/), implemented in Rust.
+This is a path tracer based on the book series [Ray Tracing in One Weekend](https://raytracing.github.io/), implemented in Rust.

-It can render spheres, planes, cubes, and paraboloids as geometric primitives.
+It can render scenes made of spheres, planes, cubes, and paraboloids as geometric primitives.
+The scene is from the point of view of a simulated "camera" with adjustable position, field of view, and aperture.

 It supports the following types of textures:
 - Solid colors